zefhub/zef-docs/docs/semantic-diffing.md

 diff(flat_graph_2, graph_slice_1)   # between a FlatGraph and a GS
 ```

 Essentially this diffing can be done between any graphs that represent state.
-Since the identity of atoms in Zef are tracked across different graphs based on the ZefDoc - Explanation - Zef Lineage Model, diffs can even be computed between states of different ZefDB graphs.
+Since the identity of atoms in Zef are tracked across different graphs based on the Zef Lineage Model, diffs can even be computed between states of different ZefDB graphs.

 ### Data Structure